MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 ### Increase sharpness of an image

-This example shows how to increase the scale of an image and improve its fidelity.
-A scale factor of 1 can be used if you don't want to improve the image fidelity.
+This example shows how to change the scale of the image and improve its sharpness.
+You can use the image's original width and height if you only want to improve the image sharpness.
+We assume that you already have a software bitmap object you are trying to use as the input called softwareBitmap.

 1. First, we ensure the Image Super Resolution model is available by calling the IsAvailable method and waiting for the MakeAvailableAsync method to return successfully.
 1. Once the Image Super Resolution model is available, we create an object to reference it.
-1. Finally, we get the final image by submitting the original image and desired scale factor (use 1 if you don't want to scale the image) to the model using the ScaleImageBuffer method (or ScaleSoftwareBitmap depending on what object your image is stored as).
+1. Finally, we get the final image by submitting the original image and the targeted width and height of the final image to the model using the ScaleSoftwareBitmap method.

 ```csharp
 using Microsft.Windows.Imaging;